ChidiogoMelvis/RxSwift/README.md

 # RxSwift
-A Reactive Programming Framework in iOS, I will be creating a Restaurant App using this powerful framework to achieve a smooth user event-based experience.
+A Reactive Programming Framework in iOS, I will be creating a Food Vendor App using this powerful framework to achieve a smooth user event-based experience.
 This will be created using SwiftUI Framework.